Over the past few weeks I had the outstanding

 choice?

-You see, when I write, I am often forced to
+When I write, I am often forced to

 confront human limitations.
 These limitations may be physical, like Paula’s,